mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that prints every other line from the input .
+Script that adds 2 numbers and prints the result .